 This article is a great introduction to making your own formulations.

 This is day one of how to get creative and make your own simple lotion recipes.

 So let’s dive right in and see what exactly is involved when it comes to designing your own formulation.

-You can also join me here for step 4, for more note on formulating your own skin cream.
+You can also join me here for step 4, for more notes on formulating your own skin cream.

 Making a formulation

 The basic outline of a lotion is as follows:

 Light oils: 7 to 20%

 Water or water-soluble ingredients: 70 to 80%